If you’ve got OpenOffice and LibreOffice on your desktops and laptops, that’s great. But where’s the Group Policy support for OpenOffice?

 Manage OpenOffice and LibreOffice with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage OpenOffice.
 Today we’re going to look at the basic setting configurations common within all of the applications within the OpenOffice suite as well as a couple of the more popular OpenOffice applications.

 I’ve already got OpenOffice installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up the application here from the Start Menu and look at our configuration options we find that there are so many configuration settings to choose from that it can become daunting for any user.